 - Queen Quallandra sleeps with Daylen, hoping for marriage and an alliance which Daylen apparently “promised” and then backs out of and blackmails her.
 While it would have been sensible for Quallandra to keep her lips dry until he put a ring on it, the betrayal was still a pretty low act.
 Sexual manipulation is firmly in women’s wheelhouse though, so the fact that Quallandra couldn’t pull it off seems her problem, even if she “did it for the sake of her kingdom.”
 End of the day, it comes down to how strong Daylen’s “promise” was.
 Since they clearly didn’t actually get married for real, I’d say it wasn’t enough for him to condemn himself for later, and certainly not for anyone else to convict him.

 - Any woman Daylen dismissed from his harem was executed if she tried to re-join him.
 This seems pretty bad, but people in power can’t mess around with security, and Daylen had already endured assassination attempts.
-The story isn’t explicit about how clearly the instruction of “leave me and never return” was, but given the consistent policy, this doesn’t seem like evil so much as harsh.
+The narrative doesn’t specify the clarity of Daylen’s instructions, but given the consistent policy, this doesn’t seem like evil so much as harsh.

 - Daylen also berates himself for depriving members of his harem of clothing, giving them only jewelry “like the outfits of some Tuerasian woman”.
 This, again, would be humiliating for some people in our culture (though not all I suppose), but as it is a recognized Tuerasian practice to dress this way, it hardly seems objectively immoral in-world.
 Forcing people to do things that they don’t want to isn’t necessarily evil.
 As this comes down to the underlying morality of differing standards of modesty, I’m willing to set this particular charge aside, especially as it stands in relation to Daylen’s more heinous harem policies which I address below.